/// How to Haggle Like a Vagabond

 The target will counteroffer.
 Then you should offer half of that new price.
 In most cases, if done right, that will be the sale price.
 The key is to initially offer low, but not too low.

-The art of haggling goes beyond just purchasing products and services like getting out of jam with the police, flirting with women(or men), debating where to go with your travel partner or any other negotiative situation.
-So practice the art of the haggle whenever possible and you’ll get more out of life.
+The art of haggling goes beyond just purchasing products and services like getting out of jam with the police, flirting or any other negotiative situation.